mazzzystar/Papers-Reading/README.md

 	* A paper described how to use CNN for removing babble noise in a audio so as to enchance our hearing.
 It used encoder-decoder which may worthy to read.
 - [x] [Multi-target Voice Conversion without Parallel Data by Adversarially Learning Disentangled Audio Representations](https://arxiv.org/pdf/1804.02812.pdf):star::star::star::star:
 	* A paper from Prof `Hung-yi Lee` group, using encoder-decoder and speaker classifier to reconstruct same audio while trying to remove speaker texture of audio.
-Then using a GAN(Actually I had a chat with him and consist it's not GAN..) to make the result of transfer more smooth.
+Then using a GAN(Actually I had a chat with him and insisted it's not GAN..) to make the result of transfer more smooth.
 	![](img/lee-voice-transfer-arch.png)
 	![](img/lee-voice-transfer.png)
 ### Some most related work !